 We regularly review the support available to those individual children identified as being at risk of disaffection.

 The support offered includes:

-• Thrive - trained Thrive practitioners can work on a 1-1 basis with individual children or work with small groups.

-- Access to alternative curriculum - Teaching strategies The leadership team will work with/support staff to devise and develop strategies for staff to make reasonable adjustments for children whose behaviour may be the result of a learning difficulty, a disability or a medical condition. - Planned "Time Out" Children who exhibit impulsive behaviour can be offered a Time Out card where they will leave the learning session for a short period of time and visit a designated supervised space onsite.
-This will happen as part of a plan agreed in advance by the SENCO/KS lead. - Referral to and working with external agencies We work with teams within Wiltshire Council SEND and Targeted Education Service and with Wiltshire Social Care as appropriate to agree additional strategies to support children's social and emotional development.
+- ELSA and Lego Therapy trained practitioners who can work on a 1-1 basis with individual children or work with small groups. - Access to a Parent Support Advisor - Access to alternative curriculum and provision where appropriate - Teaching strategies The leadership team will work with/support staff to devise and develop strategies for staff to make reasonable adjustments for children whose behaviour may be the result of trauma, a learning difficulty, a disability or a medical condition. - Planned "Time Out" Children who exhibit impulsive behaviour can be offered a Time Out card where they will leave the learning session for a short period of time and visit a designated supervised space onsite.
+This will happen as part of a plan agreed in advance by the SENCO / HT. - Referral to and working with external agencies We work with teams within Wiltshire Council SEND and Targeted Education Service and with Wiltshire Social Care as appropriate to agree additional strategies to support children's social and emotional development.